Cr4nkSt4r/Cr4nkSt4r/README.md

 this is my GitHub page.

 :question: If you have any questions, feel free to ask them.
-:briefcase: I'm working on nothing specific private wise but I'm updating my Phasmophobia stuff frequently.
+:briefcase: I'm not working on anything specific, but if you need help, let me know.

 # My GitHub Stats
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=cr4nkst4r&theme=github_dark&langs_count=10)